Adabaskar/amazonlbbcheckboxes/README.md

-# amazonlbbcheckboxes
-Webextension that adds checkboxes to Amazon/Lbb account statements
+Adds Checkboxes to the account statements from the amazon/lbb website.